KonstantinGasser/KonstantinGasser/README.md

 ## About me

 I am 22 year software engineer who got hooked on programming 🥴.
-In my free time I try to do cool things however many of them are just things :D.
+In my free time I try to do cool things however many of them are just things :D

 Already during my studies I got very excited about distributed systems and their way of working.
 This is one of the reasons I am hacking in #golang for the last two years now!
-So much fun 😇.
+So much fun 😇

 ## 🔭 Side Projects I am working on...